 Tegalalang rice field

-If you love nature and beautiful rice fields, Tegalalang rice field is definitely the place for you!
-The Tegalalang rice field is only 30 minutes away from the city centre of Ubud and houses impressive valleys filled with rice.
-What makes take a Tegalalang rice field stand out are the many layers of rice terraces.
+If you love nature and beautiful rice fields, the Tegalalang rice field is definitely the place for you!
+The Tegalalang rice field is only 30 minutes away from the city center of Ubud and houses impressive valleys filled with rice.
+What makes the Tegalalang rice field stand out is the many layers of rice terraces.
 Tegalalang rice field is also a wonderful place to practice your travel photography.
 Check out the best minimalist travel photography gear here.

 When you go to Bali you will discover that monkeys are everywhere?.
-Especially in at the Monkey Forest you will find hundreds and hundreds of monkeys, from old grumpy ones to tiny babies clinging to their mother?.
-In the monkey forest you’ll see the Barbary Macaques species, this is also the most common monkey on Bali.
+Especially in the Monkey Forest, you will find hundreds and hundreds of monkeys, from old grumpy ones to tiny babies clinging to their mother?.
+In the monkey forest, you’ll see the Barbary Macaques species, this is also the most common monkey in Bali.
 The Monkey Forest is literally a forest with a walking trail through it which takes you to different parts of this jungle area.
-While you are wondering around the forest you will see tons of monkeys playing around.
+While you are wandering around the forest you will see tons of monkeys playing around.

 What I love about the Monkey Forest is that these monkeys are well taken care of and are roaming around freely.
 But you do need to be careful, do not bring food with you into the Monkey Forest as they will smell it and try to open up your bag.

 The Campuhan Ridge Walk is a walking route over a mountain ridge in the city center of Ubud.
 It is an easy walking route with a hardened path and incredible views over the rice fields of Ubud.
 You can look into the lush green valleys and discover the beautiful rice fields from another perspective.
 The entire ridge walk is about 1.5 km long and it’s a popular place for a morning run.
 The best time to do the Campuhan Ridge Walk is at sunrise because the light is magnificent, there are few people and the temperatures are nice.